UserIsBlank/mnist-classifier/README.md

 ## Introduction
  > The MNIST dataset is a widely used benchmark in machine learning, particularly for handwritten digit recognition.
 This project trains a neural network to classify digits from this dataset with
  > high accuracy.
 The notebook contains steps for loading the data, preprocessing, model training, and evaluation.
+## Installation Dependencies
+ > To run this project, you will need Python and the following libraries:
+ > TensorFlow / PyTorch, numpy, matplotlib, jupyter